ibpdas/ValueLine/README.md

 - retire duplicative tools when common capabilities exist
 - reinforce evidence informed decisions and reuse

-Without these behaviours, foundations stall and outcomes lag.

 ---

 ## 4. Why this model works

-ValueLine works because it:
+ValueLine works because it reflects how change actually happens in complex public sector systems.

-- reflects how federated organisations operate
-- clarifies contribution vs attribution
-- sets realistic expectations on pacing
-- makes early signals visible
-- focuses attention on the shifts that matter
-- reduces misalignment and strengthens collaboration
+It clarifies contribution, sets realistic expectations and makes early signals visible — all of which are essential in federated organisations where no single team controls the whole value chain.

+It works by:

+- grounding progress in **shifts**, not scores
-By connecting foundations → maturity → outcomes, it turns strategy into a living tool rather than shelfware.
+- linking foundations → maturity → outcomes with a clean causal chain
+- showing **early signs** of value before outcomes appear
+- reducing misaligned effort and duplicated activity
+- creating a shared language that strengthens collaboration across teams

+Most importantly, it keeps strategy **alive**.

+By surfacing early movement and emerging signals, ValueLine prevents strategy from becoming shelfware and turns it into a practical tool for alignment and decision making.

+---

+### 4.1 Why this matters in federated organisations

+Federated organisations rarely move as a single system.
+Each directorate or ALB operates with its own pressures, timelines and constraints, which makes alignment, pacing and interpretation of progress particularly challenging.

+ValueLine helps by creating a shared way to:

+- make foundational work visible even when delivered by different teams
+- spot misaligned or duplicated effort early
+- connect local wins to organisation-wide outcomes
+- reduce narrative drift when groups interpret progress differently
+- keep expectations realistic without slowing ambition

+> In federated systems, the goal is not uniformity, the goal is **coherence**.

+ValueLine provides the structure that makes that possible.

 ---